 Create a Value Model Validation Presentation

 Validating your value model means showing it to potential customers in your target market to get their feedback.
-You’ll use this feedback to refine your model.
 You’re going need a presentation to facilitate that conversation with your potential customers.
-This customer-facing presentation will not only contain your value model, but it will also contain the assumptions you used to create it, and your plans create customer value.
+This customer-facing presentation will contain your value model, the assumptions you used to create it, and your plans create customer value.
 Here’s a topic outline to get you started:

 - Definition of your target customer